-Since October 2018, exploration work at the Quebec Genex Project has focused on its claims at Montauban.
-The exploration work centers on the discovery of Broken Hill type deposits.
-VTEM surveys were flown across our properties following the completion of staking and the signing of the Montauban Agreement.
+Since October 2018, exploration work on the Quebec Genex Project has focused on the Montauban claims.
+The exploration work centers on the Broken Hill type deposit model.
+VTEM surveys were flown across this property following the completion of staking and the signing of the Montauban Agreement.
 Anomalies identified in the VTEM survey will be followed by prospecting and till sampling for indicator minerals.
 The study of indicator minerals for Broken Hill type deposits is a novel approach that will allow Osisko Metals to rapidly filter high-priority targets for drilling.